msawczyn/EFDesigner/VSMarketplace blurb.md

 If you are used to the EF visual modeling that comes with Visual Studio, you'll be pretty much at home.
 The goal was to duplicate at least those features and, in addition, add all the little things that _should_ have been there.
 Things like:

+*   importing entities from C# source, or existing DbContext definitions (including their entities) from compiled EF6 or EFCore assemblies
 *   the ability to show and hide parts of the model
 *   easy customization of generated output by editing or even replacing the T4 templates
 *   entities by default generated as partial classes so the generated code can be easily extended